Tech firms protest proposed changes to U.S. net neutrality rules

 Popular online forum Reddit displayed a slow-loading logo and a pop-up notice warning its users of the risks associated with repealing net neutrality rules.
 One of the top posts on the forum was "Your online gaming is once again at risk.
 Net Neutrality needs your help."

-Others like Netflix (NFLX.O) and Amazon Inc (AMZN.O) displayed banners on top of their home pages or posted short videos explaining net neutrality, urging consumers to send comments to the FCC.
+Others like Netflix and Amazon Inc displayed banners on top of their home pages or posted short videos explaining net neutrality, urging consumers to send comments to the FCC.

-Internet provider AT&T Inc (T.N) also joined the big protest even though the wireless giant in the past has disagreed with staunch net neutrality advocates over how to enforce it.
+Internet provider AT&T Inc also joined the big protest even though the wireless giant in the past has disagreed with staunch net neutrality advocates over how to enforce it.

-The Internet Association, a group representing Facebook (FB.O) Google and others, has said the rules were working and that reversing them "will result in a worse internet for consumers and less innovation online."
+The Internet Association, a group representing Facebook Google and others, has said the rules were working and that reversing them "will result in a worse internet for consumers and less innovation online."

 Reporting by Angela Moon; Editing by Nick Zieminski